cloud-agnost/agnost-website/docs/advanced-features/scaling-and-load-balancing.md

 One of the key benefits of using Agnost and Kubernetes is the ability to automatically scale your application based on traffic patterns and load.
-This scaling can occur both horizontally (increasing or decreasing the number of pods) and vertically (increasing or decreasing resources like CPU or memory for existing pods).
+This scaling can occur horizontally (increasing or decreasing the number of pods).

 ### Horizontal Pod Autoscaler (HPA)